 The front of our building will be the "Kiss and Drop Off" area.
 Families need to stay in their vehicles.
-Students may not arrive at school before 7:45 AM.
-There is no supervision prior to 7:45 AM.
-Students shall enter through the student entrance..
-All students will go directly to the cafeteria, black top area, or library.
+Students may not arrive at school before 8:17 AM.
+There is no supervision prior to 8:17 AM.
+Students shall enter through the front doors, side gate, or through the Middle School depending on their drop off location.
+All students will go directly to the cafeteria or elementary playground unless it is after the tardy bell.
 Teachers are preparing for instruction or on duty so students may not go to lockers and/or classrooms before the bell rings unless they have specific instruction by a staff member to do so.
-Due to safety protocols, parents will not be able to be on campus unless they have been cleared through our volunteer process or a visitor and have checked into the office .
+Due to safety protocols, parents will not be able to be on campus unless they have been cleared through our volunteer process or a visitor and have checked into the office.
+You may call or go to the office window for support.

-Thank you for your understanding of these procedures.
+Thank you for your understanding with these procedures.
 Safety will always be the first priority for all of our students.
 By helping us maintain these procedures, you help us keep all of our students safe.